Brianaria: Taxonomy

+Nomenclaturally, the type species traces back to Lecidea sylvicola, validated by Gustav Wilhelm Körber in 1855 (after an invalid mention by Julius von Flotow in 1829), later placed in Micarea, and finally transferred to Brianaria when the genus was erected.

 Description

-Characteristics of the genus Brianaria include the small, convex apothecia that lack an excipulum; an ascus of the ‘Psora-type’; 0–1-septate ascospores, dimorphic paraphyses, and immersed pycnidia that contain bacilliform conidia.
+Characteristics of the genus Brianaria include the small, convex apothecia that lack an excipulum; an ascus of the "Psora"-type; 0–1-septate ascospores, dimorphic paraphyses, and immersed pycnidia that contain bacilliform conidia.
 The photobiont is chlorococcoid, and non-micareoid.